OSInside/kiwi/doc/source/building_images/build_live_iso.rst

    </image>

-The following attributes of the `type` element are relevant when building live ISO images:
+The following attributes of the `type` element are relevant when building Live ISO images:

 - `flags`: Specifies the dracut module to use.

-  If set to `overlay`, the kiwi supplied kiwi-live dracut module will used for booting.
+  If set to `overlay`, the kiwi-live dracut module supplied by {kiwi} is used for booting.

-  If set to `dmsquash`, the dracut supplied dmsquash-live module will be used for booting.
+  If set to `dmsquash`, the dracut-supplied dmsquash-live module is used for booting.

   Both modules support a different set of live features.